Scene Uncertainty and the Wellington Posterior of Deterministic Image Classifiers

+All the models above aim to generate a sample from the distribution $P(x'|S(x))$.
+Next, we note that any arbitrary additive perturbation in an input image $x$, $\Delta x$, may be equivalently expressed as an additive perturbation in the weights of a network's first layer, $\Delta w$.
+These additive perturbations may also be expressed as more complex perturbations in deeper layers of the network.
+This dual relationship between perturbations in the image and perturbations in the weights suggest that techniques for model-based uncertainty, such as Monte-Carlo Dropout \cite{mc_dropout} and deep ensembles \cite{lakshminarayanan_simple_2017}, may also be used to produce distributions $P(y|S(x))$ and $P(\hat k|S(x))$.

-All the models above aim to generate a sample from the distribution $p(x' | S(x))$.
-We showed a few examples of possible methods for generating a scene and sampling from it, none viable in practice since they would require explicit sampling.
-Instead, we seek for analytical expressions of the Wellington Posterior that do not require multiple inference runs.
-Recent development in network linearization suggest that it is possible to perturb the weights of a trained network locally to perform novel tasks essentially as well as non-linear optimization/fine-tuning \cite{achille_lqf_2020}.
-Such linearization, called LQF, is with respect to perturbations of the weights of the model.
+\paragraph{Linear Quadratic Fine-Tuning (LQF).} Recent development in network linearization suggest that it is possible to perturb the weights of a trained network locally to perform novel tasks essentially as well as non-linear optimization/fine-tuning \cite{achille_lqf_2020}.
+Such linearization is with respect to perturbations of the weights of the model.
 Therefore, we use the closed-form analytical Jacobian of the linearized network to compute first and second-order statistics (mean and covariance) of the discriminant, without the need for sampling.
 The first-order approximation of the network around the pre-trained weights $w_0$ is

 In equation \eqref{eq:lqf_form}, $\bar w := w - w_0$ has a closed-form solution that is a function of the training data.
 Then, equation \eqref{eq:lqf_form} can be used to define a stochastic network with weights distributed according to $w \sim \mathcal{N}(w_0 + {\bar{w}}; \Sigma_w)$ for any desired covariance $\Sigma_w$.
-Correspondingly, the discriminant and logits $z$ can be assumed to be distributed as
+Correspondingly, the discriminant and logits $y$ can be assumed to be distributed as

-Given a diagonal or block-diagonal value of $\Sigma_w$, we compute $\Sigma_z$ using $2K$ forward passes and $K$ backward passes per input image over the neural network.
+Given a diagonal or block-diagonal value of $\Sigma_w$, we compute $\Sigma_y$ using $2K$ forward passes and $K$ backward passes per input image over the neural network.
 This is not a fast computation, but requires far less resources than a naive implementation.
-More implementation details are given in Appendix \ref{sec:logitcovdetails}.
+More implementation details are given in \cref{sec:lqf_compute_sigmay}.

-Next, given $\mathcal N(\bar z, \Sigma_z)$, the probability that class $\hat k$ is the predicted class is given by:
+Next, given $\mathcal N(\bar y, \Sigma_y)$, the probability that class $\hat k$ is the predicted class is given by:

 The above is a $K$-dimensional integral.
 The lower limit of integration in every dimension is $-\infty$ while the upper limit is variable.
-For $K=3$, $z=[z_1,z_2,z_3]$, and $\hat k=1$, equation \eqref{eq:fullintegral} is:
+For $K=3$, $y=[y_1,y_2,y_3]$, and $\hat k=1$, equation \eqref{eq:fullintegral} is: